gabekanegae/mips-pipeline-simulator/README.md

 # mips-pipeline-simulator
 A MIPS Simulator with a 5-stage pipeline.

-The simulator will run code from the file **program.asm** and print the actions and resulting memory after every clock.
+The simulator will run code from a file given as CLI argument (default: **program.asm**) and print the actions and resulting memory after every clock.

 Run it with `-s` to output only the final state of the registers and memory.